 1.1 The Report has been prepared for the Comhairle's Audit and Scrutiny Committee.
 The original report advised of 10 recommendations made in the Cyber Attack Response report which was issued on 23 October 2024.
-The follow up review was undertaken in accordance with the operational annual internal audit plan for 2023/24.
+At the previous follow up was completed in January 2025 The follow up review was undertaken in accordance with the operational annual internal audit plan for 2024/25.